 The Environmental Court of Santiago has set as one of its priorities -as to judicial environmental administration- adequate and transparent means to provide public, timely and unobstructed access to information concerning its activities and agenda, facilitating processing lawsuits and speeding access to environmental justice to all citizens.

 In order to achieve this goal, a complete electronic platform has been made available.
-As of October 2013, such platform allows the management of claims and lawsuits in a complete digital manner, notwithstanding the respective paper back up.
+Such platform allows the management of claims and lawsuits in a complete digital manner, notwithstanding the respective paper back up.

 The Environmental Court of Santiago became the first Chilean judiciary to broadcast live all its public hearings.
 Moreover, all of these remain available on the institutional website, so that anyone from anywhere in the world can review them.

 It has also been established in regions to conduct hearings of witnesses and inspection visits.

 The Environmental Court is the materialization of access to environmental justice in Chile, resolving environmental disputes is an agile, independent and modern way.